TriliumNext/Docs/Wiki/desktop-installation.md

 ## Synchronization

-For users running Trilium on a desktop who wish to synchronize their data with a server instance, refer to the [Synchronization Guide](synchronization.md) for detailed instructions.
+For Trilium desktp users who wish to synchronize their data with a server instance, refer to the [Synchronization Guide](synchronization.md) for detailed instructions.